validitylabs/ico-tend/README.md

 # Test the contract
 test
 ```
+To leave the development console, simply press <CTRL + D>.

 __The development console will automatically start it's own TestRPC server for you!__

 __Because the test consumes a lot of ETH, please restart the development console between each test!__